 - Unwashed fruits and veggies, raw sprouts, unripe papaya, and fresh-squeezed juice.

-Finally, keep in close contact with your doctor and visit them regularly.
+Prevent Birth Defects, finally, by keeping in close contact with your doctor and visit them regularly.

 If you’re not sure where to find an obstetrician, your first resource should be your insurance provider.
 Mothers also commonly find great obstetrician recommendations at childbirth classes or from childbirth educators.
 Finally, mothers can find a list of obstetricians online at the American College of Obstetricians and Gynecologists.

 No matter how big the dietary or lifestyle change is, there’s nothing more important than the mother’s and baby’s health.
 A mother’s nutritional needs continue to be important after she has given birth and is breastfeeding.

 Always remember that what you eat, your baby eats too.
 Every healthy choice a mother makes is a healthy choice for their baby as well.